FILM REVIEWS

 The overwhelming majority of criticism reacted favorably to this documentary.
 Their commentary was somewhat uniform with respect to the credibility and personality that the articulate interviewees brought to the history lesson, and that the archival news footage and photography were well-chosen, adding emotional and factual support to the text where appropriate.

-The film's shortcomings reside in the lack of discussion about the relationship between women and unions, and the interviewees' conflicts with the social forces that placed them back into the low-wage "domestic service" work.
+The film’s shortcomings reside in the lack of discussion about the relationship between women and unions, and the conflicts of the interviewees with the social forces that placed them back into the low-wage “domestic service” work.
+Sue Davenport, for example, notes that she felt isolated from the five women.